dimforge/nalgebra.rs/docs/about.md

 # Contributors

-The list of constributors can be found [there](https://github.com/sebcrozet/nalgebra/graphs/contributors).
+The list of contributors can be found [there](https://github.com/sebcrozet/nalgebra/graphs/contributors).
 Here are additional contributors, including Patrons:

 * 8zu
 * Adam Rzepka